The Story of Slither: A Micro Tale From The Labs

 Measuring out the boxes, I then cut the laminated shed, dry fitting each and making small adjustments so that the fit would be perfect.

-After everything was all set, I patiently dropped in UV resistant resin, making sure not to overfill the cups, lightly kissing the resin with a hand torch to pop any bubbles.
+After everything was all set, I patiently dropped in UV resistant resin, making sure not to overfill the cups, lightly kissing the resin with flames from a hand torch to pop any bubbles.
 The pieces were kept level with clamps and a kneaded eraser to ensure proper curing.
 I set the pieces in a safe place, away from dust overnight, and after 24 hours, they were complete!

 The whole process, start to finish, took two days, but if you factor in the time and energy put into caring for Shai, then the work amount becomes blurry.
+This is the beauty in working slow, and being intimately connected with each part of the process.

 These pieces look great paired together, or separately, and are truly something I am stoked to have made.
-Till the next time, thank you for taking a glimpse into The Labs at Lost Adornments.
+Check out the Slither Collection.

 0 comments